-The Board may, and where the number of Members falls below the minimum requirement shall, fill vacancies on the Committee which occur between annual elections by appointment from amongst the Directors in accordance with this Charter.
+The Board may fill vacancies on the Committee which occur between annual elections by appointment from amongst the Directors in accordance with this Charter.

 Subject to quorum requirements, if a vacancy exists on the Committee, the remaining Members will be authorized to exercise all the Committee's powers.